- Our Approach

 The word didactic comes from the Greek “didactico,” which means teaching in action.
 The didactic experience is focused on the student’s professional development and exploring the self as a therapist.
 This includes all aspects of the student’s personhood.
 The attitudes, beliefs, values, identity, self-concept, private logic, and self-awareness are some of the aspects that make up who the student is as a therapist.
 The development of therapeutic skills and sensitivities is a continuing, lifelong challenge.
 The heart of the therapeutic art is best learned by experience.
 This learning is accelerated when the student’s personal experiences are explored with deliberate reflection and constructive feedback.

 Individual Didactic Experience

 - Confidentiality is strictly maintained.
-The only report didactic instructors provide to AGS is that the student completed the 10 hours required.
-In order to maintain clear professional boundaries, didactic instructors are not AGS classroom instructors.
+The only report didactic instructors provide to AGS is that the student has completed 10 sessions and has therefore, passed the class.

 - If students request mentoring or supervisory experiences from their didactic instructor, these services may be provided once the student graduates.